 Suggestions for a single room in Hua Hin , reasonably close to railway station and not too far from beach ??

 1. Laila's Guesthouse.
 Soi Sarawat (behind soi 80.
 5 min to Rly stn, 650 baht a night.
 Very friendly and welcoming, quiet street.
 Beach a nice 12 minute walk away.
 2. Pananchai Hotel 10 minutes to Rly Stn, Oldish 6 story hotel.
 650 baht.
 Good showers and strong Wi Fi.
-Close to bar area and 15 min from beach. over 6 years ago
+Close to bar area and 15 min from beach. almost 7 years ago

 Difficult to answer.
 Where do you enter?
 Maybe Bangkok 3 days, overnight train to Chumphon for the ferry to Koh Tao which is the most popular dive site.
 Then on to Koh Samui for the backpacker party scene.
 Fly back to Bangkok or cross west to Phuket to fly from there.
-Now is rainy season so be prepared for storms. over 6 years ago
+Now is rainy season so be prepared for storms. almost 7 years ago